 Skip to main content

 Get DeployStack up and running in minutes.
-This guide covers deploying the core platform (frontend + backend) and the required satellite service for MCP server management.
+This guide covers deploying the core platform (frontend + backend).
+After completing the initial setup, you’ll deploy a satellite service for MCP server management.

 Important: Satellites are required for DeployStack to function.
 The platform alone cannot manage MCP servers - you must deploy at least one satellite.